> Communication

 To assist with your research, we will answer three main questions:

-Here are 6 top reasons to pursue a degree or qualification in the field of business.
+Here are the 6 top reasons to pursue a degree or qualification in the field of business.

 Studying business has traditionally been a solid career choice and remains in demand today as an increasingly globalised business market calls for managers and leaders who can help businesses navigate emerging technologies, complex projects and turbulent financial markets.
-The 2024 Corporate Recruiters Survey reported high demand of business post-graduates by corporations.
+The 2025 Corporate Recruiters Survey reported an increase in hiring MBA and management master's graduates.

 The demand for professionals for many areas of business will remain strong.